SEAT Center connects young people to meaningful work

 Our Purpose

-SEAT exists to work alongside underrepresented young people to create a SEAT at the table in their community.
+SEAT Center exists to work alongside underrepresented young people to create a SEAT at the table in their community.

 We know that due to income status, neighborhood, skin color, and educational inequities, entire groups of people are left out of opportunity.